emilygoodjob/web102_prework/README.md

 ## Notes

 Describe any challenges encountered while building the app.
 The instructions are pretty clear.
-Insteresting to create this app/
+Insteresting to create this app.

 ## License